Brain Awareness Week

 The Art of the Brain is an exhibition of photographs, painting, illustrations, and videos that celebrates the beauty of the brain as seen through the eyes of some of the world’s leading researchers.
 With the aid of the latest technological advances, as symbolized by these images, scientists are better able to understand how the brain works and to accelerate the development of new treatments for many brain disorders including Alzheimer’s disease, autism, drug addiction, schizophrenia, and Parkinson's disease, among many others.

-If you would like to make a donation to our Diversity in Neuroscience initiative through the purchase of any of the Art of the Brain images, or receive more information about The Art of the Brain or our Diversity in Neuroscience initiative, please contact Veronica Szarejko at veronica.szarejko@mssm.edu.
+If you would like to make a donation to our Art of the Brain programming through the purchase of any of the images, please contact Veronica Szarejko at veronica.szarejko@mssm.edu.

 Storytelling